Deepender25/Readme-Architect-AI/docs/development/LOCAL_DEVELOPMENT.md

 1. Go to [GitHub Developer Settings](https://github.com/settings/developers)
 2. Click on "OAuth Apps"
-3. Select your AutoDoc AI application
+3. Select your ReadmeArchitect application
 4. Update the **Authorization callback URL** to: `http://localhost:8080/auth/callback`

 **Important:** You may need to create a separate OAuth app for local development, or add multiple callback URLs if supported.